 Effective communication is always a challenge, and no single educational technology solution will reach every parent equally.
 But with the right mix of tools, today’s educators are communicating better than ever.
 And these tools also offer parents increased transparency and participation in their students’ learning journeys.

 Let’s take a look at the different ways tech helps teachers communicate clearly and easily with parents and families and seven of the best tools to use 🛠.
+And listen to EdTech Heroes guest Kyle Niemis discuss the value of student choice in learning below.

 Key benefits of using tech tools for teacher-parent communication